-Prior to that case, she was co-counsel in litigation that produced a $4.7 million jury verdict in Montgomery County for the widow of a 58-year-old man who died after developing a bacterial infection that his primary care physician failed to diagnose.
+In 2019, she was involved in a case that produced a $4.7 million jury verdict in Montgomery County for the widow of a 58-year-old man who died after developing a bacterial infection that his primary care physician failed to diagnose.
+(Read article)

 Paznokas’ prior legal experience further includes working as a legal assistant for a family law and estate administration firm as well as interning at the City of Philadelphia’s Law Department.

 Paznokas actively engages in pro bono work in various areas of law.
-In a recent pro bono case, she won a $250,000 bench verdict in Philadelphia in a matter involving deed theft, a rampant problem in the city.
+In a challenging pro bono case, she helped win a $250,000 bench verdict in Philadelphia in a matter involving deed theft, a rampant problem in the city.
 The verdict included $54,000 in punitive damages for two adult siblings whose signatures were forged on the deed to their family home after their mother died.

 While in law school, Paznokas interned at an immigration non-profit organization, taught criminal law as a Dean’s Scholar, and served as the executive notes editor on the law review at the Kline School of Law, which published her article on exploring the protection of abused and neglected immigrant youth.
 The article was later republished and distributed to immigration law practitioners by LexisNexis.